-While firefighting equipment is tested annually at Allied Aviation's FSF, the test is conducted using water only and the water is discharged into storm drains connected to the on-site OWS.
+While firefighting equipment is tested annually at Allied Aviation's Fuel Storage Facility (FSF), the test is conducted using water only and the water is discharged into storm drains connected to the onsite OWS.
 At the FSF foam house, the test ports inside the house are used to test the water-to-foam ratio; however, no foam discharge is created in this process.
-During all equipment and facility testing, the test area is bermed and all waste water is collected and disposed of off site.
+During all equipment and facility testing, the test area is bermed and all waste water is collected and disposed offsite.

 Firefighting foam testing is performed only by ARFF.
 ARFF performs its testing once per year north of the north ramp, using approximately 1,000 gallons of water and 50 gallons of 3 percent foaming agent.
 Although the entire north ramp drainage area is connected to OWSs, these systems are used only as a back-up fail-safe.
 The slit drainage trench is blocked off from the storm drain system by sandbags prior to conducting the foam test, allowing the foam to be captured in the slit trench, but preventing the foam from entering the storm drain.
-All of the foam is then vacuumed into a tanker truck and properly disposed of to an on-site sanitary sewer under the proper permit from the MWWD.
+All of the foam is then vacuumed into a tanker truck and properly disposed of to an onsite sanitary sewer under the proper permit from the Metropolitan Wastewater Department (MWWD).